-The Tax Cuts and Jobs Act of 2017 included the creation of a new tax-incentive aimed at increasing private investment in low income census tracts.
-Investors in these zones will receive preferential tax treatment when they invest in a newly created “Opportunity Fund.”
+The Tax Cuts and Jobs Act of 2017 included the creation of Opportunity Zones, a new tax incentive aimed at increasing private investment in low-income census tracts.
+Investors in these zones receive preferential tax treatment when they invest in a newly created “Opportunity Fund.”

-After undergoing a process that was recognized as a best practice, Governor Phil Scott designated 25 census tracts in 17 communities as Opportunity Zones (click here to view map).
+In March 2018 Governor Phil Scott designated 25 census tracts in 17 Vermont communities as Opportunity Zones (click here to view map).

-The Agency of Commerce and Community Development is working with the communities to take full advantage of the Opportunity Zone program.
+The Agency of Commerce and Community Development is working with these communities to take full advantage of the Opportunity Zones program.

-In October of 2018, the Internal Revenue Service and the IRS issued a draft rule concerning the Opportunity Zone program, a revised revenue regulation, and a new draft tax form used to create an Opportunity Fund.
+In October of 2018, the Internal Revenue Service issued a draft rule concerning the Opportunity Zones program, a revised revenue regulation, and a new draft tax form for creating an Opportunity Fund.